 - (a) This Schedule does not seek to codify existing law on how distributors may or may not be liable for damage due to unauthorised voltage variations.
-Instead, in paying compensation to a person in accordance with this Schedule - (b) A person's other rights in relation to an unauthorised voltage variation are not affected by this Schedule.
+Instead, in paying compensation to a person in accordance with this Schedule, a distributor gives effect to good customer service principles and achieves an efficient allocation of risk.
+It is these considerations which underpin this Schedule and payment of compensation in accordance with it - (b) A person's other rights in relation to an unauthorised voltage variation are not affected by this Schedule.